Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 [ASP.NET Docs](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-8.0&WT.mc_id=dotnet-35129-website&tabs=visual-studio-code)

+To work with in ASP.NET MVC Core with C# we need VS Code extensions:

+- C# Dev Kit (by Microsoft)
+- C# Extensions (by JosKreativ)

 ## Overview of this Project

 In this Project we are using dropDown menu from different resources: from controller hard code and from database.
 We have options where we get data from controller and get data from database for dropDown menu when we adding a book.(See --> AddNewBook View)